endermejia/local-walls/README.md

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Pre-commit formatting

+This repo runs the formatter automatically before each commit via a Git pre-commit hook.

+How to enable locally:
+- Ensure dependencies are installed: `npm install` (this runs the `prepare` script that sets up Husky).
+- Husky will execute `.husky/pre-commit`, which runs `npm run format`.

+Notes:
+- You can run the formatter manually with `npm run format`.
+- If you had installed dependencies before this change, run `npm run prepare` once to install Git hooks.

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.